livingdocsIO/documentation/setup-and-deployment/external-services.md

 ## External services
 For specific features, livingdocs uses external services.
-All external systems expose a REST interface, so only ports 443 and 80 are required.
+By default only ports 443 and 80 are required.
+Additional ports might depend on your configuration.

 ![API Link](./architecture-external-services.png)